 - Embers taking longer to cool off

-- Reduced air-flow, which can make it difficult to start or maintain a fire
+- Reduced air-flow, making it difficult to start or maintain a fire

 - Wear and burnout of the fireplace grate